 If this was a first-time offense, there is a chance you could avoid jail and get probation, or a diversion program.
 This usually applies in low-level theft cases, cases involving juveniles, and when the offender has no prior criminal history.
 If the court feels you can be reformed by these means, it is considered a much better solution, and less costly to everyone.

 Many people think of shoplifting as a minor crime, and while this has some truth, this is still a criminal charge with all of the ramifications.
 If you are convicted, your criminal record will be an unwanted obstacle in your future.
 It can reduce your employment opportunities, and greatly hinder your ability to get quality employment.
-Don't face these charges alone.
+Don’t face these charges alone.
 We have the skills to aggressively defend you, maximizing your chances of having the charges dismissed, achieving an acquittal in court, or facing far lesser penalties.
-Contact us to learn how we can help.